I'm a particle physicist in the PPE group in the School of Physics & Astronomy at the University of Glasgow.

 A more recent direction in my research is Beyond Standard Model phenomenology, where I enjoy systematically demolishing the work of theorists.
 I do this, with various collaborators, by comparing their models to many independent (and maybe some correlated...) collider physics measurements and applying a mix of modelling and machine learning techniques — cf. GAMBIT, Contur, and TopFitter.

-I supervise PhD students in particle physics experiment and phenomenology, and MSci/BSc research projects in the same.
+I supervise PhD students in particle physics experiment and phenomenology, and MSci/MSc research projects in the same.
 Here are documents I've written as guides to aspects of the supervision and thesis-writing process:

-I'm very happy to talk about my work or any aspect of particle physics, at outreach events or to the media (maybe).
+I'm very happy to talk about my work or any aspect of particle physics, at schools, at outreach events, or to the media.
 I'm a registered UK STEM Ambassador, am DBS/CRB/Disclosure Scotland certified, and don't bite.